-I was going to write a separate post to describe ways that the Hornets can avoid the luxury tax without trading away David West or anyone important, but I've decided that I can't be bothered.
-Here's a shorthand version:
+I was going to write a separate post to describe ways that the Hornets can avoid the luxury tax without trading away David West or anyone important, but I’ve decided that I won’t.
+Here’s a shorthand version:

 Trading two surplus players and $1.5 million will save them about $9 million, once tax payments are substituted and rebates added.
 And you can do so without moving one of your only good players or taking on future salary.
 If those two deals happen, or ones very similar to them, then expect misplaced bravado.